ConnectingEurope/Context-Broker-Data-Visualisation/doc/tutorials/index.md

         - Select the security group *cbenabler_tools_security_group*.
     - Networking:
         - The *node-int-net-01* network should be in the **Selected networks** section.
+    - Post-creation:
+        - Normally, this section should be empty if the purpose is that there is no information in the context borker.
+But the development team has prepared a python script in case the user wants to fill the context broker with test data.
+The documentation can be found at the following link: [generating test data](#fourthTutorial-generating-test-data)

 6. The launched instance will be visible with *spawning* status in the **Instances** menu.